-For the first time ever, four UC Hastings law students spent their summers helping Indigenous Peoples in Northern California through fellowships funded by Joseph W. Cotchett ’64 and distributed by Chancellor & Dean David Faigman.
+For the first time ever, four UC Law SF law students spent their summers helping Indigenous Peoples in Northern California through fellowships funded by Joseph W. Cotchett ’64 and distributed by Chancellor & Dean David Faigman.

 Working with various legal organizations and judges in Mendocino and Humboldt Counties, the students earned valuable work experience and supported rural court systems.

 They helped California tribal communities with tribal courts, the creation of tribal common law, and Indian Child Welfare Act issues.
 They also helped tribal members draw up wills, stay in their homes, find affordable housing, and seek child custody and visitation rights.

 Through their placements, the students provided free legal assistance to members of the Round Valley Indian Tribes and other California tribes.
 This assistance is part of the many restorative justice initiatives enacted after the school learned of atrocities committed against Native Americans in the Round Valley area in the 1850s, by the school’s founder, Serranus Hastings.

 Funds are being set aside to continue the fellowship program next summer.

 SAVANNAH CARTER ‘24

 In her position as a summer law clerk for California Indian Legal Services’ Eureka office, Savannah Carter ’24 worked on several projects, including helping host a clinic that assisted Native Americans in drafting wills.
 “The complexity of creating a valid will as a Native person requires knowledge across state and federal jurisdictions,” she said.
 “These services are not always available in more remote tribal areas.”